Chapter 36:

 He didn’t even have the strength to open it.

 "Great…" he muttered, pulling his chair closer.
-"Tomorrow they’ll let us go home early, but we’ll probably still be stuck in traffic across half the city."
+"They’ll let us go home early, but we’ll probably still be stuck in traffic across half the city."

 The officer across from him, finishing up paperwork, looked at him with a serious expression: